elirancv/DistroKid-Release-Packer/docs/USAGE_GUIDE.md

 ### "File not found" errors
 - Check that your source directories exist
-- Verify paths in release.json are correct
+- Verify paths in configs/release.json are correct
+- Default source directory is `runtime/input/`

 ## More Information